Skip to content

 1. Explore the Archaeological Zone Tulum

-The the Tulum Archaeological Zone is often the main reason that brings travelers to the Riviera Maya.
+The Tulum Mayan ruins are often the main reason that brings travelers to the Riviera Maya.
 This ancient site is considered one of the most important Mayan ruins in Mexico as it has the rare advantage of a waterfront location.
 It sits high above the turquoise Caribbean Sea, with different shades of blue as its backdrop.

 Thanks to its strategic location, Tulum proved to be one of the most powerful city-states during the 13th and 14th centuries.
 However, shortly after the Spaniards began their occupation of Mexico, the ancient Mayas who once called this majestic site their home abandoned it.